 Using a ball bur with a ball that’s so small, people can hardly believe it’s there, Andy even uses a flex shaft to engrave and sign his name on his work.
 For those of you who love to draw, you’re welcome!
 How fun would that be?
 To just sit down and draw and sketch on metal using the tiniest ball bur imaginable.
 Talk about one-of-a-kind work!
 And I know you know how much value an original artist’s signature adds to their work.

 Learn more common and uncommon ways to use a flex shaft for metalsmithing techniques with metal jewelry expert Andy Cooperman.
 Join him in his fast-paced flex shaft videos, Master the Jewelry Flex Shaft, Vol. 1: Burs, Mandrels, Sanding/Grinding, Rubberized Abrasives & Finishing, and Vol. 2: Hammer Handpieces, Special Tips & Tricks.
 I say fast-paced because Andy shows example after example of how to use a flex shaft on metal, wood, wax, and other materials; to carve, file, facet, texture, and other techniques.
 It’s the most info-packed video I’ve ever seen.
-And I’m certain that whether you’ve never touched a flex shaft or have been using one for years, you’ll learn from Andy in this two-part video!
+And I’m certain that whether you’ve never touched a flex shaft, are ready to invest in a flex shaft, or have been using one for years, you’ll learn from Andy in this two-part video!